ricardo-jnunes/openai-case/README.md

 # openai-study

+### Large language models
+Large language models (LLMs) are deep learning algorithms that can recognize, summarize, translate, predict, and generate content using very large datasets.
+LLMs largely represent a class of deep learning architectures called transformer networks.
+A transformer model is a neural network that learns context and meaning by tracking relationships in sequential data, like the words in this sentence.

 ## Prompting Principles
 - **Principle 1: Write clear and specific instructions**
 - **Principle 2: Give the model time to “think”**